mdmoss/slack-public-holidays-bot/README.md

 Public holiday information is pulled from the [Abstract API Public Holidays API](https://www.abstractapi.com/api/holidays-api).
 There's a generous free quota that you probably won't exceed.

+You can configure which countries are posted.
+Great for international teams!

 ## Setup and configuration

 - Download or build a binary (TODO: set up GitHub actions to publish automatically.)